epsiloneight/playbook/README.md

 ## Sharing
 We've learned a ton from blog posts, tweets, and newsletters from others in the community.
 We should be giving back when we have something to share.

-### Blog

-When you want to write a post, write its headline as a Trello card in the "Next Up" list of the Editorial Calendar board.
-Assign the Trello card to yourself ("put your face on it").

-Spend time writing and re-writing a great headline.
-It helps you narrow your focus, figure out the purpose of the post, and grab people's attention in the first place.

-When you begin writing, move the Trello card to the "Drafts" list.

-Write the post in Markdown in the our blog's GitHub repo.
-Add tags to the post.
-Tags help our readers find related blog posts.

-When you're ready for feedback from the team, move the card to "In Review" list and share the Trello card's URL with the team in Slack.
-Make changes based on their feedback and your judgement.

-When the post is ready to publish, give it a published date, merge, and deploy.

-Our RSS feed, Zapier, Buffer accounts are set up to automatically work together to link to the post from Twitter, Facebook, Google+, and LinkedIn.

-Link to the post from Hacker News, Reddit, Delicious, Pinboard, or other appropriate sites.

-Move the Trello card to "Live."

-## Twitter
-Be conversational, casual, and real on the Twitter account.
-Talk the same way as you would in person amongst ourselves.
-Be good-humored.
-Puns are encouraged.
-Keep the quality high.
-Aim for every tweet to be a hit.
-Avoid spelling mistakes.
-Use punctuation if writing sentences.
-Respect the people who follow us.
-To reach the largest audience, don't begin a tweet with a Twitter username.

-Some tweet ideas include announcing meetups, open source releases, enthusiasm about a new tool or technique, tips on Git, Unix, and Vim, links to our blog posts, links to others' blog posts if they are excellent and not on the current Hacker News or Twitter cycle at the moment, and Funkmaster Flex.

-We have a verified Twitter account and are a Twitter Ads customer.
-Use the @epsiloneight credentials in 1Password to see analytics such as number of retweets, favorites, replies, clicks, follows, unfollows, and how tweets compare in terms of engagement.

-Promoted Tweets campaigns are best for short term campaigns to drive traffic to a website.
-Target 10-25 similar, relevant @usernames in each campaign.
-Create different campaigns for different themes of people so that we can track performance per theme.

 ## Open Source

 We've created a number of open source libraries to help us perform common tasks and give back to the community.